panoptesDev/Safecoin/docs/src/developing/clients/jsonrpc-api.md

 #### Transaction Structure

 Transactions are quite different from those on other blockchains.
-Be sure to review [Anatomy of a Transaction](developing/programming-model/transactions.md) to learn about transactions on Solana.
+Be sure to review [Anatomy of a Transaction](developing/programming-model/transactions.md) to learn about transactions on Safecoin.

 The JSON structure of a transaction is defined as follows: